tinysquirrelton/governor-stake/README.md

-# GOVERNOR DAO - Mine
+# GOVERNOR DAO - Stake

 To my frens working on this project,